mocan2000/Tetris-Game/README.md

 # github-upload
-This is Tetris project which I did as an assignmnet at University.
-To run the code you have to blabla.
+This is Tetris project which I did as a second assignmnet at University.